This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Other criminal law

-There are criminal sanctions for those who create, provide, use or store ‘improper command records’, namely electronic records that send improper commands to computers, such as computer viruses or malware.
+There are criminal sanctions for those who create, provide, acquire or store ‘improper command records’, namely electronic records that send improper commands to computers, such as computer viruses or malware.
 These are imposed under articles 168-2 and 168-3 of the Penal Code.
-The penalties for violation are imprisonment of up to three years or a fine of up to ¥500,000 (article 168-2); and imprisonment of up to two years or a fine of up to ¥300,000 (article 168-3).
+The penalties for creating or providing improper command records are imprisonment of up to three years or a fine of up to ¥500,000 (article 168-2); the penalties for acquiring or storing improper command records are imprisonment of up to two years or a fine of up to ¥300,000 (article 168-3).

 The Act on the Prohibition on Unauthorised Computer Access (the APUCA) imposes criminal sanctions on anyone who remotely accesses a computer without authorisation.
 The penalties are imprisonment for up to three years or a fine of up to ¥1 million (article 3 and article 11).